-I watched C-SPAN 2 Book TV, on Saturday, July 22 at 5:00 pm.
-The Author whom spoke about his latest book was awkwardly impassive.
+Watching an old episode on C-SPAN 2 Book TV, the Author whom spoke about his latest book was awkwardly impassive.
 In addition, he bungled several words.
 Fortunately, the subject matter presented kept my attention.
 The book title, “Artificial Happiness” by Dr. Ronald W. Dworkin.
 Artificial happiness can be described as anti-depressants given by physicians, when perhaps unnecessary.
 Dependency on addicting substances.
 Or an excessive indulgency in various exercises to naturally enhance endorphins.
 Dr. Dworkin promptly made a distinction regarding clinical depression and unhappiness.
 Possibly the Author was anxious not to appear as another Tom Cruise - Scientologist, demoting psychology and psychiatry medication.
 Basically, clinical depression is long term and unhappiness is short term.
 Essentially, Dr. Ronald W. Dworkin depicted a woman, whom during an interpersonal relationship - wasn’t happy.
 Her physician treated her with Prozac.
 After a year on the medication, she did not become any happier.
 Understandably, she quit taking the pills.
 Still unhappy, she left her boyfriend.
 Asked if she wasn’t medicated a year ago, might she had left him?
 She answered, “Yes, and perhaps I may not have wasted a year of my life, in the process.

 I am uncertain how enjoyable or helpful the book” Artificial Happiness” will or can be.
 Perchance another Reader will inform us if it’s worth a buy.
 I turned the channel when the Author began blaming any Religion for peoples’ insatiable desire for happiness.
 The main subject matter is what interests me, unhappiness.
 Most of us understand or can personally relate to the ingredients for artificial happiness.
 Narcotics, alcohol, or thrill search bungie jumping.
 Or merely, overindulging in a gallon of our favorite ice cream - topped with tons of whipped cream, eaten with a shovel!
 Or playing a sad song repeatedly.
 All are artificial happiness schemes.
 All, temporary emotional bandages.
 Whereas; short term unhappiness - treated by a SSRI, Tricyclic, or MAOI – are mostly inhibitors.
 The key word being inhibitors, they inhibit us from being happy.
 Why?
 Maybe because impermanent unhappiness is a necessary evil.
 There are times that emerge like an era, when we must grieve.
 Grieve for loss - loss of a loved one, loss of a job… There are days when hormones may kick and you must scream, cry… From Ecclesiastes: